 - No cook food: This list of food is inexpensive, high in calories and requires no utensils, plates or cooking.
 I don’t know that I will want to be cooking immediately following an experience like that.

 - Favorite comfort foods: In addition to the no-cook food, I do think that my family will enjoy some of our favorite “comfort” foods, so I also keep just add water jar meals in our kit.
 We love spaghetti and chicken noodle soup.
-A few other recipes that will work well as jar meals are chicken salad (doesn’t even need to be heated), tomato soup, chicken spaghetti, or enchilada soup.
+A few other recipes that will work well as jar meals are chicken salad (doesn’t even need to be heated), tomato soup, chicken spaghetti.
 You could also stock just add water meals from a food storage company like the Thrive Express.

 - Canned foods: Easy to heat soups (like Campbells) are readily available at the grocery store.
 Just make sure you rotate them b/c of the shorter shelf life.

 Make sure you also include any necessary plates / bowls, utensils, can openers, pots and a small stove if needed.
 I use this butane stove (fuel is stable enough to be shipped.
 I buy it here) and this cookware.

 Your clothes may be soiled or dirty or ripped following a natural disaster.
 I suggest keeping one change of clothing for each family member in your kit.